-I aim to connect sociological theory with policy debates and the work of practitioners.
-My work has been recognized by the Center for Engaged Scholarship (Dissertation Fellow, 2024-25), the ASA Section on the Sociology of Consumers and Consumption (Student Paper Award, 2025 Honorable Mention) and the Society for the Advancement of Socio-Economics (Early Career Workshop, 2025).
+My work has been recognized by the Center for Engaged Scholarship (Dissertation Fellow, 2024-25), the ASA Section on the Sociology of Consumers and Consumption (Student Paper Award, 2025 Honorable Mention), and the Society for the Advancement of Socio-Economics (SASE Early Career Workshop, 2025).
+Previously, I worked at the UW Center for Evaluation & Research for STEM Equity (CERSE), conducting participatory action research with academic change-makers and supporting program evaluation.

 You can get in touch with me at sguler@gc.cuny.edu or find some of this work on Google Scholar.